Information updated 1 June following commencement of extended provision in Somerset educational settings

 Somerset County Council continues to work closely with education leaders on how to implement this guidance safely, taking into account the differences, layouts and capacity of individual schools.

-Priority provision continues to be for children of key workers and those identified as vulnerable.
-You can find a list of key workers here and more details on vulnerable children here.
+Priority provision continues to be for children of critical workers and those identified as vulnerable.
+You can find a list of critical workers who can access schools or educational settings and more details on vulnerable children here.

-The full guidance on schools, colleges and other education settings during the coronavirus outbreak can be found on GOV.UK.
+The full guidance on early years providers, schools and colleges during the coronavirus outbreak can be found on GOV.UK.

 After confirming on 28 May its 5 tests were met, the Government asked that plans should be made for provision to be extended from 1 June for: